welcome to the

 Fellows of the Academy of Adoption and Assisted Reproduction Attorneys

 The Law Offices of Mary Beck (LMB) is a boutique family building law firm; the practice is limited exclusively to adoption and collaborative reproduction.
-Together, LMB attorneys have more than 40 years of combined experience, having successfully completed more than 1,000 private, interstate and foster care adoptions and more than 500 parentage actions.
+Together, LMB attorneys have more than 40 years of combined experience, having successfully completed more than 1,000 adoptions, innumerable assisted reproductive technology contracts, and more than 500 parentage actions.
 LMB attorneys are state and national advocates for adoption and assisted reproduction.
-Principal and professor of law, Mary Beck, RN MSN JD, has drafted adoption-related legislation both in Missouri and in five other states, as well as for the United States Congress with Senator Mary Landrieu’s (D-LA) and Senator Roy Blunt’s (R-MO) offices.
+Principal and professor of law, Mary Beck, RN MSN JD, has drafted adoption-related legislation in multiple states as well as for the United States Congress.

 LMB represents clients in private/independent, agency, stepparent, second parent, intrastate, interstate, foster parent, guardianship, contested and adult adoptions.
 LMB represents clients throughout the entire collaborative reproduction process, from negotiating and drafting gestational carrier and gamete donation agreements through the court proceedings required for legal recognition of the respective parties’ parental rights.